 Watch this video to learn how to monitor an Android device.
 If you'd like some additional tips — or if the video doesn't play — follow the step-by-step instructions written below.

-STEP 1: Install the Bark for Kids app on your child’s Android device.
+STEP 1: Grab hold of your child's Android device.

 After opening or attempting to install the file, a security prompt will likely appear, warning you about installing apps from "unknown sources."
 Bark is not an unknown source, so don't worry.
 (What are apps from unknown sources?)